TPei/rbac.cr/README.md

 ds.authorized? author # => true
 ds.authorized? impotent # => false

+# and you can also check if a user has a specific resource right
 ds.may?(admin, :delete) # => true
 ds.may?(editor, :add) # => false